 Curricular Practical Training (CPT)

 This is employment that is directly related and integral to your degree curriculum.
 You’re eligible after you’ve been enrolled at least one academic year.
-Your international student advisor can help you get the authorizations you need.
+CPT is for students that are pursing a program that requires a mandatory internship/practicum in order to complete their program of study.

 Practical Training (OPT)

 We hope this situation never comes up, but say you’ve been enrolled at San Jac for at least a year and you suddenly find that you’re facing economic hardships beyond your control and you need to get a job.
 Don’t worry.
 The U.S. Citizenship and Immigration Service makes special provisions to help you.
-Your international student advisor can help you get authorization.
+Your international educational planner/counselor can help you with the application process.